keenhenry/keenhenry.github.io/_posts/2026-02-14-elm-architecture-in-nicegui.md

 date:   2026-02-14
 categories: [frontend, web, functional programming, design pattern, technology, notes]
 tags: [elm, python, the elm architecture, TEA, fp, nicegui, pydantic]
-description: Learn how to apply The Elm Architecture (TEA) principles in Python using NiceGUI to build clean, functional web UIs.
-A case study with a local-first recipe app.
+description: "Learn how to apply The Elm Architecture (TEA) principles in Python using NiceGUI to build clean, functional web UIs.
+A case study with a local-first recipe app."
 mermaid: true
 ---